 THE MURAL AT CASA AMORA

 Casa Amora recently partnered with Add Fuel to create a beautiful and vibrant mural outside of the wall that connects to the enclosed terrace.
 I saw this and was so stoked to take some photos in front of it… but it ended up being a disaster.
 Apparently, the mural was prettier than I was that day and the photos turned out pretty gruesome.
-If this gives you any indication of what I looked like that day, here is me drinking tea.
-Needless to say, a mural photoshoot wasn’t going to work in my favor and my chances of becoming Insta-famous were once again dashed.

 Here is the mural: